AbhishekUdnur/Image_converter_into_diffrent_format/README.md

 Bottle specification can be found [here](http://bottlepy.org/docs/dev/).

 ## WebP
-WebP is the image format that supports lossy and lossless compression, as well as animation and alpha transparency.
-More about WebP format is in the [Google's new image standart](https://developers.google.com/speed/webp/).
+this coverter can also convert images to webp format
 ## Browser Compatibility
 WebP is currently available on few browsers so check [this](https://caniuse.com/#feat=webp) first.

-## if error occured please do check the 'media' folder is there or not, if not then create that folder('media') into your workspace
+(if error occured please do check the 'media' folder is there or not, if not then create that folder('media') into your workspace)